theirc/airbel/src/_projects/coach-everu.md

 Social-emotional learning, or “SEL”, can help children develop the skills needed to regulate their emotional responses, positively interact with others and better persevere in adverse situations.

-####
+#### &nbsp;

 #### How does it work?

-* Training and coaching sessions occur during 1-hour weekly video clubs.
+* Coaching sessions and peer-to-peer learning occur during 1-hour weekly video clubs.
-* Refugee teachers implement what they learned in their classroom during daily designated ‘SEL time.’
+* Refugee teachers implement what they learned in their classroom during daily designated ‘SEL time,' marked by a school bell.
-* Teachers are rewarded and supported with localized SEL cards that signal they are trained SEL teachers and can be used as teaching aids in the classroom.
+* Teachers are rewarded and supported with localized SEL cards that signal they are skilled SEL teachers and can be used as teaching aids in the classroom.